AlexDorobantiu/CIPP/README.md

 ##### Notes
  - The plugins are loaded from a fixed folder relative to the application.
 In order to have a plugin build copied automatically to the specified folder, see the Post-build event command line (project -> properties -> Build Events tab) in the example plugins.
 The script copies the *.dll* file (which is the output of a class library) to the plugins folders of both the client and the server applications.
- - The framework code is using unsafe C# code for fast loading, creating, saving and trasforming Bitmaps, but I strongly discourage the use of unsafe code in plugins.
+ - The framework code is using unsafe C# code for fast loading, creating, saving and transforming Bitmaps, but I strongly discourage the use of unsafe code in plugins.
- - The solution should be easy to migrate to newer Visual Studio environments withoud any changes.
+ - The solution should be easy to migrate to newer Visual Studio environments without any changes.
  - The platform does not come with an installation package (ready for execution).

 ##### Screenshot